-Genelux is a clinical-stage biopharmaceutical company focused on developing a pipeline of next-generation oncolytic viral immunotherapies for patients suffering from aggressive and/or difficult-to-treat solid tumor types.
+Genelux is a late clinical-stage biopharmaceutical company focused on developing a pipeline of next-generation oncolytic viral immunotherapies for patients suffering from aggressive and/or difficult-to-treat solid tumor types.
 Our most advanced product candidate, Olvi-Vec, is a proprietary, modified strain of the VACV, a stable DNA virus with a large engineering capacity.
 We have met the preestablished endpoint for our Phase clinical 2 trial of Olvi-Vec in PRROC.
 Employing our CHOICE platform, we have developed an extensive library of isolated and engineered oncolytic vaccinia virus immunotherapeutic product candidates.
 These provide potential utility in multiple tumor types in both the monotherapy and combination therapy settings, via physician- preferred administration techniques, including regional (e.g., intraperitoneal), local and systemic (e.g., intravenous) delivery routes.
 Informed by our CHOICE platform and supported by extensive clinical and pre-clinical data, we believe we have the capacity to develop a pipeline of treatment options to address high unmet medical needs for those patients with insignificant or unsatisfactory responses to standard-of-care therapies, including chemotherapies.
 From this library, we selected Olvi-Vec, which we believe has the potential to exhibit anti-tumor properties, including potent oncolytic properties (tumor cell lysis) and to activate both the innate and adaptive arms of the immune system, to produce favorable changes within the tumor microenvironment.
-The personalized and multi-modal immune activation generated by Olvi-Vec is designed with the goal to yield clinically-meaningful anti-tumor responses to virus treatment alone and in combination with other existing treatment modalities.
+The personalized and multi-modal immune activation generated by Olvi-Vec is designed with the goal to yield clinically- meaningful anti-tumor responses to virus treatment alone and in combination with other existing treatment modalities.
 We believe Olvi-Vec currently represents the most advanced clinical development program throughout the oncolytic treatment landscape involving the non-local administration (e.g., non-intratumorally) of viral immunotherapies.

 Since inception, our operations have focused on organizing and staffing our company, business planning, raising capital, acquiring and developing our technology, establishing our intellectual property portfolio, identifying potential product candidates and undertaking preclinical and clinical studies and manufacturing.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-From inception through June 30, 2022, we had raised an aggregate of approximately \$188.0 million of gross proceeds through the sale and issuance of Series A through Series K convertible preferred stock and common stock, debt financings and upfront license payments.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$13.6 million and \$16.4 million for the years ended December 31, 2020 and 2021, respectively.
-Our net losses were \$9.7 million and \$6.6 million for the six months ended June 30, 2021 and 2022, respectively.
-As of June 30, 2022, we had an accumulated deficit of \$191.2 million.
+Our net losses were \$5.2 million and \$16.4 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$189.8 million.
 We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, as we advance our current and future product candidates through preclinical and clinical development, manufacture drug product and drug supply, seek regulatory approval for our current and future product candidates, maintain and expand our intellectual property portfolio, hire additional research and development and business personnel and operate as a public company.